craftxbox/craftxbox.github.io/mmit-licence.md

 This license, may be used by any one for any reason, provided they provide the full license text and a link to this web page.

 Code licenced with this licence may be modified, distributed and used privately as long as the licence and copyright notice is provided.
-However, code licensed with this license may never be sold to anyone for anything.
+However, code licensed with this license may never be sold to anyone for anything, and no one may be held liable for anything licensed code causes.

 The full license text is below: